© 2022 Avadar, All Rights Reserved

 Although an e-bike provides some assistance, regularly riding an e-bike provides an effective workout, especially for those who are otherwise sedentary.

-A study published in the International Journal of Behavioral Nutrition and Physical Activity found evidence that e-cycling provides the physical activity of at least moderate intensity, which is lower than conventional cycling but higher than walking.
+A study published in the International Journal of Behavioral Nutrition and Physical Activity found evidence that e-cycling provides physical activity of at least moderate intensity, which is lower than conventional cycling but higher than walking.

 A University of Colorado study found that e-bike riders experienced improved cardiovascular health after just a month of riding 40 minutes a day, three days a week.
 Therefore, e-bikes can improve cardiorespiratory fitness.